[3.13] Doomfletch Split Arrow Mines - Starter Viable - End Game Capable - High Damage, Low Budget

 6. Level 21 Split Arrow.
 It adds one extra arrow, better base damage, and more flat phys.
 It might be expensive, but it is well worth it!

 7. Mana balancing and buffs.
 Make sure you have enough mana leftover to drop all 23 of your mines!
-Each Barrage mine will cost 8, so you'll need 184 mana leftover after buffs.
+Each Barrage mine will cost 7, so you'll need 161 mana leftover after buffs.
 Do your best to link high reservation skills to Enlighten, and try to find some mana in spare gear slots for extra space to run flat reservation auras (Clarity and Precision).
+Anomalous Precision can help here, as it's quality gives us 10% reduced mana reserved at 20%.

 8. Rare gear.
 This can get expensive, but try to get flat phys in every slot you can, crit and crit multi on amulet, and high resist rolls on the other slots to make it easier to use high DPS rares without dropping below resist cap.